Ginza Yiseyoshi Store Owner

 GREETING

-Ginza Iseyoshi is a small kimono store started in 2009 by Mie Chitani, who was born into the Chitani family, which has operated kimono and Japanese accessory stores in Nihonbashi and Ginza since the first year of Meiji.
+Ginza Yiseyoshi is a boutique started in 2009 by Mie Chitani, who was born into the Chitani family, which has operated kimono and Japanese accessory stores in Nihonbashi and Ginza since the first year of Meiji era-1868.

 Profile

-After entering the Department of Education in the Faculty of Letters at Rikkyo University, I was able to fulfill a childhood dream of studying abroad in the United States.
+After entering the Department of Education in the Faculty of Letters at Rikkyo University, I fulfilled a childhood dream of studying in the U.S. In 1989, I graduated from Western Michigan State University, and after graduating from Rikkyo the following year, I joined Citibank, an American-affiliated bank.

 Opened a casual store for young people and beginners.

-When I tried it, I found the drapery business to be very enjoyable and a vocation.
+When I got deeper into it, I found the Kimono business to be very enjoyable and a vocation.

-However, in contrast to the fulfillment of work, the reality of the declining kimono industry is harsh, with a "shift away from kimonos as daily wear" and a "decrease in the number of craftsmen."
-Thanks to your support, the "Small Japanese Course in Ginza" that we held to familiarize people with Japanese culture was well received, but the number of customers who bought kimonos did not increase.
+However, in contrast to the fulfillment of work, the reality of the declining kimono industry is harsh, with a shift away from kimonos as daily wear and a decrease in the number of craftsmen. the “Small Japanese Culture Course in Ginza” that we held to familiarize people with Japanese culture was well received, but the number of customers who bought kimonos did not increase.

-So I began to think about taking the plunge and going independent myself from a long-established kimono shop, which is said to be a hurdle to overcome.
+So I began to think about taking the plunge and going independent from a long-established kimono shop, whose strict adherence to traditions, I felt were a challenge to making the Kimono more popular.

-In 2009, we rented a room in a building and opened " Ginza Yiseyoshi " to create a kimono shop for young people and kimono beginners.
+In 2009, we opened ” Ginza Yiseyoshi ” to create a kimono shop for young people and kimono beginners.
 We have had more customers than expected, including many older customers who were not familiar with kimonos when they started.

 Returning to my time at Citibank, the company was doing very well at the time, and I was able to see the company grow right before my eyes.
 I experienced many different types of work, but being put in charge of the Ginza branch at the end was a turning point in my life.